 What Makes our High-Biophenol Olive Oil Different?

-Its simple, we engenieer it differently, most commercial olive oil is mild and stripped of polyphenols the very molecules that give it its health benefits.
-Our oil is the opposite: thanks to Early harvest, Cold-pressing, it is made from cultivars known for polyphenol density, and we lab-tested for oleocanthal, hydroxytyrosol, and oleuropein
+It’s simple, we engineer it differently.
+Most commercial olive oil is mild and stripped of polyphenols — the very molecules that give it character.
+Our oil is the opposite: thanks to early harvest and cold-pressing, it is made from cultivars known for polyphenol density, and we lab-test for oleocanthal, hydroxytyrosol, and oleuropein.

 So Why Does Nutrition Matter in Freediving – And in Any Demanding Sport?